 Kee explains that the algorithmic approach takes the conversion rate for all users coming through a certain path and then compares that to a similar set that does not include exposure to a particular touch point.
 For example, you might look at users who followed a path of display > search > social > direct and compare that to the set of users who came via display > search > direct to understand the impact of social on conversion rates in the customer journey.
 How did having social in the mix increase the likelihood of conversion?

 Data-Driven Attribution provides an “evidence basis that’s dramatically better than last click, which isn’t always predictive of conversion outcomes,” says Kee.

 Google is also touting the transparency of the methodology.
 Using the Model Explorer marketers can dig in and get a detailed view of the model itself — how it is assigning attribution credits at any given point in the in a visitor path.

 In addition to integrating with other Google properties like AdWords and YouTube, the new attribution tools works with data from other sources pulled in with Universal Analtyics.

 Existing customers won’t need to make any changes before using the new attribution feature, but can customize channel classifications using their own taxonomy, shrink the look-back window and add-in offline data if they aren’t already doing so.
 Google offers tailoring support to all Google Premium Analytics customers.

 Data-Driven Attribution is available generally as of today.
 Kee explains that this roll-out is a “big part of the Premium strategy” as Google moves more heavily into the paid analytics space, taking on competitors like Omniture, Adobe and IBM.
 “We are doubling down to be able to serve enterprise-level businesses.”
-Launched 18 months ago, Kee says the customer base for Google Analytics Premium is now in the 100s.
+Launched 18 months ago, Kee says the customer base for Google Analytics Premium is now in the hundreds.